 The key contact details that have to be in every receptionist resume sample are:

-Additionally, if you have any job-related web presence, you can include some relevant links on your resume for receptionist.
+Pro Tip: If you have any job-related web presence, you can include some relevant links on your resume for receptionist.

 What distinguishes a brilliant resume example for receptionist from a mediocre one?
 A mediocre resume may have all the main sections in it, but it only tells about its owner’s skills and experience, whereas a brilliant resume proves them.